ngcurrier/ProteusCFD/README.md

 University of Tennessee at Chattanooga, Chattanooga, Tennessee, August 2014.

-Dependencies:
-  This solver toolchain has dependencies on MPI, HDF5, METIS, and TINYXML They are all included here and their location must be correct in make.opts for compilation to succeed.

 Compilation instructions:
   In the root directory type - "make TARGET=local" This should work for most installs as long as the above libraries are